Renting a Campervan or Motorhome Vs. Renting a Car and Staying in a Hotel, Airbnb, etc.

 Holiday park night in powered site for 2 people: NZ$40

-DOC campsite per night per person: NZ$15 adult, NZ$7.50 child (consider a DOC Campsite Pass to save money)
+DOC campsite per night per person: NZ$20 adult, NZ$10 child (consider a DOC Campsite Pass to save money)

 Freedom camping area: FREE

-Example: The Cost of Two Weeks in Small Campervan in New Zealand
+Example: The Cost of Two Weeks in a Small Campervan in New Zealand

-Just to give you an idea, here’s a basic example of the cost for a couple or solo traveller (prices would be the same) to travel in a small campervan with no insurance add-on for two weeks in spring starting in Auckland and ending in Queenstown.
-This doesn’t take into account any side trips, vehicles with better or worse fuel efficiency or the ferry crossing.
+Just to give you an idea, here’s a basic example of the cost for a couple or solo traveller (prices would be the same) to travel in a small campervan with no insurance add-on for two weeks travelling 1,500 km.
+This doesn’t take into account vehicles with better or worse fuel efficiency, one-way fees or the ferry crossing.

-Stay at DOC campsite for two nights (per person): NZ$30
+- Stay at DOC campsite for two nights (per person): NZ$40

 Ready to hit the road in a campervan?
 Check out The Best Motorhome & Campervan Rentals in New Zealand!